GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86AssemblyAndC.md

 `-M i386` tells _objdump_ to display assembly content using the 32-bit layout.

+&nbsp;

 ### 4.2 Reading the output

-At the start of te output, the file format is displayed :
+At the start of the output, the file format is displayed :

 ```
 hello : file format elf64-x86-64